Winners and losers of the final GOP debate before Iowa

 Trump’s decision to do the Fox town hall also diverted at least some of the attention — and audience — away from the CNN debate.

-At the town hall, Trump teased that he knows the identity of his running mate if he becomes the nominee.
+At the town hall, Trump teased that he knows the identity of the running mate he’ll choose if he becomes the nominee.
 He also sought to make light of an earlier pledge to be motived by a desire for “retribution.”

 There are still big question marks over the outlook for Trump as a general election candidate.